JamieS56/Milestone-Project-2/README.md

 [Email form testing](./assets/images/testing/email-form.png)

-The email form is meant to make it able for the user to send a message to me with comments/ suggestions/ found bugs in the game. i have used [EmailJS](https://www.emailjs.com/) API for this as its easy to use and free up to a certain extent.
+The email form is meant to make it able for the user to send a message to me with comments/ suggestions/ found bugs in the game.
+I have used [EmailJS](https://www.emailjs.com/) API for this as its easy to use and free up to a certain extent.
 I had no major issues getting it set up and having an email template in place.
-AS i am using the free version of this API I can only have 200 emails a month, Which i don't think it will get close too but will cause an error if exceeded.
+As I am using the free version of this API I can only have 200 emails a month, which I don't think it will get close too but will cause an error if exceeded.

 ```javascript
  window.onload = function() {
             document.getElementById('contact-form').addEventListener('submit', function(event) {